CosmicHalo/andromeda-lib/README.md

 >
 > _Snowfall Lib is built on top of [flake-utils-plus](https://github.com/gytis-ivaskevicius/flake-utils-plus)._

+This is a fork of [Snowfall Lib](https://github.com/snowfallorg/lib) with some additions and changes to fit my personal use case.

+Things added/modified:

+- Merge `user-modules` with self defined `hosts` within `mkFlake`.
+- Extend `user` config to accept home options to be merged back with `home-manager`.
+- Add more `option` functions to help construct `options` more easily.
+- Update `nixosModules`, `darwinModules`, and `homeModules` on flake to be more easily used within mkFlake.

 ## Get Started

-See the Snowfall Lib [Quickstart](https://snowfall.org/guides/lib/quickstart/) guide to start using Snowfall Lib.
+See the Snowfall Lib [Quickstart](https://snowfall.org/guides/lib/quickstart/) guide to start using Andromeda Lib.

 ## Reference